aussiearef/ShoeHubV2/README.md

   docker run -p 8020:80 -i aussiearef/shoehub
 ```

-Please remember to update your scraping rule in Prometheus so it scrapes the correct port.
+Please update your scraping rule in Prometheus so it scrapes the correct port.

 ### Building the code

 The code is written in .NET 8 as a minimal web API.
 If you wish to build the code, [download the .NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
-.NET 8 is cross-platform so you can download and install it on Windows, Mac and Linux.
+.NET 8 is cross-platform, so that you can download and install it on Windows, Mac and Linux.

 Then, clone the code, and in Terminal (or Command Prompt), navigate to the **ShoeHubV2** folder.
-Then run **dotnet run**
+Then enter  "**dotnet run**" and press Enter or Return key.